pallet/learn-pallet/README.md

 The output of running this function will be stored in the variable `result`.
 Feel free to inspect this variable, e.g. `(pprint result)`.
-Also, Pallet logs all the actions it peforms in the file `logs/pallet.log` in your `learn-pallet` directory.
+Also, Pallet logs all the actions it performs in the file `logs/pallet.log`.

 You can verify that Java is installed on the newly created node by SSH-ing into it.
 First we need to get the IP Address of your node: